hoobooh/aria/Flaes Asteliar/Flaes Asteliar/Flaes Asteliar/1. Making a Character/1.2. Classes/Combat Classes/Fighting Doctrines/Desperado.md

-Unreachable from just a few steps away.
+Those who laugh in the face of imminent danger.
 Desperados engage in high intensity ranged frontlining, constantly treading the line between risk-chasing and sheer insanity.
 With their blinding arrows and bullets, Desperados are frequently some of the most aggressive fighters on the battlefield.

 | Level | Features              | Martial Art Points |
 | ----- | --------------------- | :----------------: |